invertedv/testGo/docs/approach.md

 ### It's an App
+{: .fw-700 }

 goMortgage is an app.
 You create a text file (*.gom) that instructs goMortgage what to do.
 Want to change the model structure?
 Change the source data?
 Change the features in the model?
 Change the sampling scheme?
-These are easy changes to your .gom file.
+These are easy changes to the .gom file.
 There's no need to hack into your code, create a bunch of new tests and hope that the changes won't cause some unintended consequences.

 The output of a goMortgage run is placed in a directory you specify.
-This includes your .gom file, a log file,the model, a summary from the data build, the cost curves from the model build, and all graphical assessments of the model.
+The directory includes the .gom file, a log file, the model, a summary from the data build, the cost curves from the model build, and all graphical assessments of the model.
 Other outputs are saved to ClickHouse tables.

 ### One-stop Shopping
+{: .fw-700 }

-goMortgage handles the entire process.
+goMortgage handles the entire model building process.
 It will

 - build the dataset
 - build the model
 - assess the model

 ### Data
+{: .fw-700 }

 goMortgage employs three sets of data.
 Ideally they are, but do not have to be, disjoint.
 The three sets are: